zmoazeni/harvested/README.md

 ## Permissions

 For most operations you need to be an Admin on the Harvest account.
-You can do few select things as normal users and project managers, but you will likely get errors.
+You can do a few select things as a normal user or a project manager, but you will likely get errors.

 ## Hardy Client

-The guys at Harvest built a great API, but there are always dangers in writing code that depends on an API.
-For example, HTTP Timeouts, Occasional Bad Gateways, and Rate Limiting issues need to be accounted for.
+The team at Harvest built a great API, but there are always dangers in writing code that depends on an API.
+For example: HTTP Timeouts, Occasional Bad Gateways, and Rate Limiting issues need to be accounted for.

 Using `Harvested#client` your code needs to handle all these situations.
 However you can also use `Harvested#hardy_client` which will retry errors and wait for Rate Limit resets.